Launch Parameters

 launch

-Parameter (JSON): For complex configurations, you can use a single query paramlaunch
+Parameter (JSON): For complex configurations, use a single query paramlaunch

 with a JSON string as its value.
 This JSON can include any Chrome flags or Browserless-specific settings in a structured way.
-This approach is useful when you need to set multiple flags at once or use non-boolean values.
 It's essentially the equivalent of Puppeteer'slaunch({ options })

 (URL-encoded) would configure a headful, stealth-enabled browser with a specific window size.